 5. It will be worth it :

 Planning for a move overseas is a daunting task.
+Healthcare system in France also exceptional and amongst the best in the world.
 People who are moved by their employers often have a lot of support finding a place to live as well as resources for cultural adjustment.
 Moving on your own as a retiree will be hard work, and sometimes you may wonder if the work is worth it.
 Many generations of expats to France would tell you it absolutely is worth it.
 All of the research, administrative procedures, and French lessons you endure will lead to the fulfillment of a dream of a lifetime!